blz349/neanderthal_introgression/extreme_response/fairfax/README.md

     plot_fairfax_eQTLs.ipynb
 This code plots the expression data for Fairfax eQTLs for which the same variant has also been identified as a Neanderthal-introgressed SNP. eQTL plots were divided by the 4 treatment groups: IFN, LPS 2h, LPS 24h and Naive.
 &nbsp;

+    compute_rs2066807_STAT2_eQTL.ipynb
+This code plots the *STAT2* expression for rs2066807 and calculates the p-value and FDR of the association for each of the 4 contexts: IFN, LPS 2h, LPS 24h and Naive.
+&nbsp;

     imputation